LOOKING FOR THE BEST HOT SPRINGS IN STEAMBOAT SPRINGS?

 Old Town Hot Springs Cost

 The cost of visiting Old Town Hot Springs varies depending on the type of visit.

 A day spent soaking in the hot pools costs $18 for adults and $12 for children; this is also the cost of a day at the fitness center.

-Water slides and the floating obstacle course can also be accessed for an additional charge.
+Aside from the main pool, there is a fun kiddie pool for the youngsters.
+Water slides and the floating obstacle course can also be accessed for an extra charge.

 Old Town Hot Springs Experience

 The best part about Old Town Hot Springs is that when you pay for an entire day, you are able to come and go whenever you’d like.

 Enjoy a soak in the morning before you hit the mountain and take time to relax in the pools after the day is done.
 Or, if you’re feeling energetic, you can swim in the heated lap pool as well.